Rihanss/rihanss/README.md

 <div>
 <p>Welcome to my Bio!</p>
-    <p>I'm Rihanss, a hobby developer who mostly works with <strong>JavaScript</strong>.
+    <p>I'm Rihanss, a hobby developer who mostly works in <strong>Node.js</strong>.
 While I focus primarily on creating Discord bots, I also enjoy working on various other projects.
 I'm currently dedicated to improving my programming skills and learning a new language.
 When I'm not coding, you can find me playing video games or sipping on a cup of tea.</p>
 </div>